marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-custom-code-first-conventions-ef6-onwards.md

     }
 ```

+?

 ## Introducing Custom Conventions

-Let’s write a convention that configures any property named Key to be the primary key for its entity type.
+Let?s write a convention that configures any property named Key to be the primary key for its entity type.

 Conventions are enabled on the model builder, which can be accessed by overriding OnModelCreating in the context.
 Update the ProductContext class as follows: